Yusuke Aihara

 Yusuke Aihara (相原 裕介, Aihara Yūsuke) is a Japanese professional vert skater.
 Aihara started skating when he was seven years old in 2001 and turned professional in 2008.
 Aihara has attended many competitions in his vert skating career.
+He won the All Japan Championships, a silver medal at the World Action Sports B3 Championships, and a bronze medal at the X-GAMES.

 Notable tricks: Rocket 540, Frontside 900, Backside 1080.